 - Must be enrolled at a University of Wisconsin System campus during the Spring 2021 semester.

 - Must work a minimum of 50 hours in a Wisconsin clinical or health care setting, such as a hospital, clinic, nursing home, long-term care facility, state or local health care facility, or state veterans’ home, between December 1, 2020, and February 1, 2021.

 - Must meet health care licensure and certification requirements, such as a Registered Nurse (RN), Licensed Practical Nurse (LPN), Certified Medical Assistant (CMA), Certified Nursing Assistant (CNA), Emergency Medical Technician (CEMT), Certified Phlebotomy Tech (CPT), or Nurse Aid.
 Students who also qualify as a CNA under the emergency rule currently in place can participate as well.

-UW-Madison students must complete the UW-Madison Health Care Worker form verifying the type of work and the hours worked to the Office of Student Financial Aid by March 31, 2021.
+UW-Madison students must have completed the UW-Madison Health Care Worker form verifying the type of work and the hours worked to the Office of Student Financial Aid by March 31, 2021 to be considered.

 Students that qualify will receive the $500 scholarship by the end of the Spring 2021 semester – likely early April 2021.
 Students may receive only one $500 scholarship regardless of number of hours worked beyond the 50-hour minimum.

 Questions about receiving the scholarship at UW-Madison should be directed to the Office of Student Financial Aid – firstname.lastname@example.org, 608.262.3060.